datasert/cronjs/README.md

 true
 ```

-Second argument is `MatchOptions` with any of following fields (see above for more details on MatchOptions)
+Second argument is `MatchOptions` with any of the following fields (see above for more details on MatchOptions)